 - Use a password or PIN to lock portable devices, and never leave them unattended.
-They are very easy to steal. - Utilize software that can be used remotely to track your device if stolen. - Use up-to-date anti-virus and anti-spyware software routinely. - Use a different strong password for each online account.
-Use passwords wisely. - > Never share your password with others. - > Never use another person's password. - Be wary of file sharing, which can open your computer to infection. - Never respond to an e-mail request for private personal information such as your social security number, password, or credit card number; no legitimate company will request information in this way.
-WCC will never ask for your password via email. - Lock your screen or log out before you walk away from any publicly accessible computer.
+They are very easy to steal. - Utilize software that can be used remotely to track your device if stolen. - Use up-to-date anti-virus and anti-spyware software routinely. - Use a different strong password for each online account. - Use passwords wisely. - Never share your password with others. - Never use another person's password. - Be wary of file sharing, which can open your computer to infection. - Never respond to an e-mail request for private personal information such as your social security number, password, or credit card number; no legitimate company will request information in this way.
+WCC will never ask for your password via email. - Lock your screen or log out before you walk away from any publicly accessible computer. - Use your WCC account for College business and academics and utilize a personal email for all other services such as utilities or streaming services.